MicrosoftDocs/powerquery-docs/powerquery-docs/transpose-table.md

 > [!NOTE]
 > Only the contents of the table will be transposed during the transpose operation; the column headers of the initial table will be lost.
 The new columns will have the name **Column** followed by a sequential number.

 The headers you need in this example are in the first row of the table.
-To promote the first row to headers, select the table icon in the upper-left corner<!--Edit okay?--> of the data preview, and then select **Use first row as headers**.
+To promote the first row to headers, select the table icon in the upper-left corner of the data preview, and then select **Use first row as headers**.

 ![Promote the first row to be table headers](images/me-transpose-promote-headers.png "Promote the first row to be table headers")